pbjd/read-overlapper/README.md

 read-overlapper
 ===============

-Fast, simplel model for overlapping PBI reads using a kmer-based approach
+Fast, simple model for overlapping PBI reads using a kmer-based approach.
+The idea here is to replace BLASR in the overlap-for-correction stage in HGAP.
+This is currently a WIP.